Licensing fees and levies

 Relief for sole-adviser firms

-Financial service providers are generally required to pay a levy of $460 (excluding GST) when initially registering on the Financial Service Providers Register (FSPR).
-The Financial Markets Authority (Levies) Amendment Regulations 2019 include relief from this levy for businesses that have been relying on the sole-adviser exemption but are now required to register in the new regime.
+Financial service providers will generally be required to pay a levy of $480 (excluding GST) when initially registering on the Financial Service Providers Register (FSPR).
+The Financial Markets Authority (Levies) Amendment Regulations include relief from this levy for businesses that have been relying on the sole-adviser exemption but are now required to register in the new regime.